The RSN Stitch Bank aims to digitally conserve and preserve every stitch in the world, becoming the biggest repository of stitch in the world.

 RSN Tutors have already realised that they can populate their teaching kits with the content from the RSN Stitch Bank so that students working at home can check they are working the stitch correctly.

-Funding from a number of charitable trusts has helped a small team to set up the web infrastructure and begin to create text, illustrations, photographs and videos for an initial selection of core stitches, ensuring that the system can be expanded for all the different stitches in the world.
+Funding from a number of charitable trusts has helped set up the web infrastructure, create text, illustrations, photographs and videos for an initial selection of core stitches, ensuring that the system can be expanded for all the different stitches in the world.

 The team has also been developing the taxonomy of stitch (just like Linnaeus did for plants but without the Latin) and identifying pieces in our Collection which can highlight the use of each stitch.